mlane6/sage/src/index.md

 ---
-title: "What is Sage?"
+homeColumns: 2
 ---
+# What is Sage?

-Sage is a knowledge base and documentation scaffolding tool and static site generator created with purpose of quickly getting information organized, searchable, and maintainable in a simple, extensible way with writing and structure guidelines to keep things consistent and help user get up to speed faster.
+Sage is a knowledge base and documentation scaffolding tool and static site generator created with purpose of quickly getting information organized, searchable, and maintainable in a simple, extensible way with writing and structure guidelines to keep things consistent and help users get up to speed faster.